Llanelli Waterside: Old Castle Works

 Old Castle Works was a tinplate manufacturing facility.
 It was earmarked for redevelopment as a commercial and leisure site by Carmarthenshire County Council.

 In May 2007, an application was made for funding from the Big Lottery Fund.
-Named "The Works", the development would consist of an open plaza linking the two primary facilities – a cultural centre consisting of an auditorium, TV studio and an art-house cinema and the grade 2 listed tinning shed which would be transformed into a restaurant and craft gallery.
+Named "The Works", the development would consist of an open plaza linking the two primary facilities – a cultural centre consisting of an auditorium, TV studio and an art-house cinema and the Grade II listed tinning shed which would be transformed into a restaurant and craft gallery.
 "The Works" would act in partnership with Coleg Sir Gâr, a local college, which would have use of the facilities for education purposes.

 On 27 October 2007, Carmarthenshire County Council announced that the lottery bid had been unsuccessful, and that other means of funding the development would need to be considered.